-- Retail Supply Management Plan for non-potable water supply pursuant to the Regulation, Schedule 2 Part 2 (Additional conditions for licences for water supply) Section 8, (Retail Supply Management Plans), and - Retail Supply Management Plan for sewerage services supply (RSMPS) pursuant to the Regulation, Schedule 2 Part 3 (Additional conditions for licences for sewerage services supply) Section 15 (Retail supply management plans).
+- Retail Supply Management Plan for non-potable water supply pursuant to the Regulation, and - Retail Supply Management Plan for sewerage services supply (RSMPS) pursuant to the Regulation.
 Together the RSMP

-Under Clause 16 of the Regulation it is permissible to combine plans provided that the Minister does not direct otherwise and that the plans are consistent with other plans.
-It follows that this Plan logically combines the requirements of Retail Supply of both sewerage services supply and water supply covering the infrastructure defined in the Retail Supplier's Licence No 10_013R (refer section 1).
+Under the Regulation it is permissible to combine plans provided that the Minister does not direct otherwise and that the plans are consistent with other plans.
+It follows that this Plan logically combines the requirements of Retail Supply of both sewerage services supply and water supply covering the infrastructure defined in the Retail Supplier's Licence No 10 013R (refer section 2).